 While the vote does not bind the Board to any particular action, the Board values the input of our stockholders and will take into account the outcome of this vote in considering future compensation arrangements.
-The next advisory vote on executive compensation will be held at the 2017 annual meeting of stockholders.

 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE PROPOSAL TO APPROVE NAMED EXECUTIVE COMPENSATION ON A NON-BINDING BASIS.